-This is the first of our free GED Reading Practice Tests, and it has been updated to reflect the new 2014 GED.
-To prepare for the Reasoning Through Language Arts test you will want to work through as many practice questions as possible.
-After you answer each question, the correct answer will be provided along with a detailed explanation.
+This is the first of our free GED Reading Practice Tests, and it has been updated to reflect the latest version of the GED.
+To prepare for the Reasoning Through Language Arts test you should work through as many practice questions as possible.
+After answering each question the correct answer is provided along with an explanation.
 Click on the right arrow in the bottom right corner to move on to the next question.

 Directions: Read the passage and choose the best answer to each question that follows.

 His brain is too jumbled to remember it